KaiNorberg/PatchworkOS/README.md

 **Keep in mind that PatchworkOS is currently in a very early stage of development.**

+Patchwork is an attempt to clean up Unix architecture

 ## Features

+- Unix inspired Non-Unix architecture
 - Monolithic preemptive 64-bit kernel
 - SMP (Symmetric Multiprocessing)
 - Multithreading (Kernel Level Threads)
 - O(1) scheduler
 - Custom Standard Library
 - Custom UEFI Bootloader
 - More to be added...

 ## Limitations

+- Ram disks only
 - Only x86_64

 ## Setup